quantum9Innovation/axiom/content/posts/pythagorean.md

 $$ a x^2 + b x + c = a x^2 - a(r + s) x + ars $$

-Setting the constant terms equal to each other yields:
+Setting the constant terms equal to each other gives:

 $$ c = ars $$